Skip to main content

 Cybersecurity in process monitoring within Oil and Gas

-7 minutes read
+6 minutes read

 written by:

-From ‘keen ears’ to sensor technology
+From ‘keen ears’ to network-connected sensors

 Battling cyber threats to critical infrastructure

-The oil and gas sector forms an important part of a country’s critical infrastructure sector and cyber security is the number one concern for most operations.
-Successful attacks against critical infrastructure, the numerous subsectors, and the associated authorities could have catastrophic effects on organizations and citizens.
-In addition, it could also result in a cascading or domino effect: if one subsector goes down, other subsectors could follow.
+Successful attacks against critical infrastructure, the numerous subsectors, and the associated authorities could have catastrophic effects.
+Successful cyberattacks can also result in a cascading or domino effect: if one subsector goes down, other subsectors will likely follow.

 Hackers are opportunistic and will look to exploit vulnerabilities in existing processes.
 In addition to verification, advanced sensor manufacturers have added more layers of protection and will look to third party cybersecurity partners to help reinforce their defenses.
 Therefore, supply chain due diligence has never been more important when we consider the associated risks of a cyberattack.

-As the oil and gas sector enters a new technological era, the role of the technology partner will become even more pivotal to success.
+As the oil and gas sector enters a new era of increased automation, the role of the technology partner will become even more pivotal to success.
 The solutions they provide will help improve efficiencies and reduce costs in the sector, especially from a remote monitoring perspective.
 However, careful cybersecurity evaluation of these businesses is critical and should be prioritized during the procurement process.
 From my experience, it would be a disaster if the technology that was deployed to improve business operations and improve profitability, resulted in the user’s systems being compromised.
-If we acknowledge that every business is only as strong as the weakest link, we need to make sure that cybersecurity falls within the evaluation process and isn’t an afterthought.
-Only then will oil and gas organizations be in a strong position to take advantage of emerging technology solutions.

 Joe Morgan